JernejPuc/sidegame-py/README.md

 ### `sdglib`

-Note that `sidegame` relies on a small library of its own.
+Note that `sidegame` relies on a small extension of its own.
 In `sidegame/ext`, you can find multiple binary files:
 - `sdglib37.pyd` (Windows)
 - `sdglib39.pyd` (Windows)